 Everyone hopes for a healthy pregnancy and healthy baby.
-Let’s not forget that mom’s health, hopes, and dreams and important, too.
+Let’s not forget that mom’s health, hopes, and dreams are important, too.

 If you have ever been pregnant, you’ve probably uttered the phrase “as long as my baby is healthy.”
 Or else, someone has said that phrase to you.
 It usually goes something like this: